TarCouto/TarCouto/README.md

 My name is Tarcisio and I'm front-end engineer.

  - 💙 In love with JavaScript Typescript
- - 🌱 Currently working with Next.JS w/ Typescript
+ - 🌱 Currently working with Next.JS and Angular.js w/ Typescript
  - 👯 I’m looking to collaborate on projects that make people life's better
  - ⚡ Fun fact: Guitar Player and comics collector